kiml42/SpaceCombatSimulation/README.md

         Fighters - using engines as weapons/using guns/both.
-        Destructin only leaves objects with a rigibdbody and a health controller TargetPickers have option to kull all but the best x.
+        Destructin only leaves objects with a rigibdbody and a health controller TargetPickers have option to kull all but the best x. improve muzzle flashes.
-        Shrapnel and bullets die on any hit (no health controller) improve muzzle flashes.
             Create a muzzle flash prefab that is spawned with no additional velocity, or even parented to emitter Prevent fluttery torpedoes.